nrfconnect/sdk-nrf/applications/nrf5340_audio/doc/firmware_architecture.rst

 Communications between modules
 ==============================

-Communication between modules is primarily done through Zephyr's :ref:`zephyr:zbus` to make sure that there are no dependencies between them.
+Communication between modules is primarily done through Zephyr's :ref:`zephyr:zbus` to make sure that there are as few dependencies as possible.
 Each of the buses used by the application has their message structures described in :file:`nrf5340_audio_common.h`.

 The application uses the following buses: